 This hyper-personalized marketing strategy lets the business connect directly with customers with meaningful messaging that drives sales and builds brand loyalty.

 Mitigating Mobile Coverage Concerns

-When businesses choose to use an OTT chat app as their main message strategy for reaching customers in the moments that matter, they’re making an assumption that mobile phone coverage will be ubiquitous between outside cell towers and indoor hotspots.
-This is a pretty good assumption to make in the age of 4G LTE, where most shopping or dining establishments offer free Wi-Fi, but for many nations, off-the-beaten-path rural areas, or urban places with obstructed dead spots, these businesses need a backup messaging strategy.
+When businesses choose to use an OTT chat app as their primary channel for reaching customers in the moments that matter, they're assuming that mobile phone coverage will be ubiquitous between outside cell towers and indoor hot spots.
+This is a fairly safe assumption in the age of 5G LTE, where most shopping or dining establishments offer free Wi-Fi, but for many nations, off-the-beaten-path rural areas, or urban places with obstructed dead spots, these businesses need a backup SMS marketing strategy.